Metabolix/HackBGRT/README.md

 The image path can be changed in the configuration file.
 The default path is `[EFI System Partition]\EFI\HackBGRT\splash.bmp`.

+The installer copies and converts files whose `path` starts with `\EFI\HackBGRT\`.
+For example, to use a file named `my.jpg`, copy it in the installer folder (same folder as `setup.exe`) and set the image path in `config.txt` to `path=\EFI\HackBGFT\my.jpg`.

-If you copy the file to ESP manually, note that the image must be a 24-bit BMP file with a 54-byte header.
+If you copy an image file to ESP manually, note that the image must be a 24-bit BMP file with a 54-byte header.
 That's a TrueColor BMP3 in Imagemagick, or 24-bit BMP/DIB in Microsoft Paint.

 Advanced users may edit the `config.txt` to define multiple images, in which case one is picked at random.
-The installer copies and converts files whose `path` starts with `\EFI\HackBGRT\`.

 ## Recovery